 Ruth M. Kuhlman Undergraduate Scholarship

 Established in 1998 with a bequest from Myron George Kuhlman in memory of his wife, Ruth Miller Kuhlman (BS in Education ’32), this is a monetary award for undergraduates to benefit and advance their studies within the field of Classics.
 Total amount of award may be up to $2500 and the award may not be granted every academic year depending on quality of entries and availability of funds.
-This competition is only open to Classics, Classical Humanities, and Latin majors.
+This competition is open to majors only.
 Generally, the application is open in early November with a deadline for submission in early February.

 Gertrude E. Slaughter Summer Study Scholarship

-A monetary award in memory of Gertrude E. Slaughter, author and widow of Professor Moses S. Slaughter 1896-1923, for undergraduate students to advance their studies at an accredited center such as the American School in Athens or the American Academy in Rome, or to participate in an active archaeological field project.
+A monetary award in memory of Gertrude E. Slaughter, author and widow of Professor Moses S. Slaughter 1896-1923, for undergraduate students to advance their studies at an accredited center such as the American School in Athens or the American Academy in Rome, to participate in study abroad, or to participate in an active archaeological field project.
 Awards will be in the amount of up to $800.
-This competition is only open to Classics, Classical Humanities, and Latin majors.
+This competition is open to majors only.
 Generally, the application is open in early November with a deadline for submission in early February.

 Logan Prize for Greek Translation